 - But John Thierry blew by Wayne Gandy and intercepted Stewart’s pass.

-The Browns scored a touchdown 3 plays later, but their 2 point conversion failed.
+The Browns scored a touchdown 3 plays later, but their 2 point conversion failed leaving the game tied.
 This time the Steelers tried pounding the ball, calling 7 straight running plays but were forced to punt at the 2-minute warning.
 The Browns milked all but 2 seconds off of the clock before kicking the game winning field goal.

 The Steelers had opened the season by welcoming the Browns back to the NFL by wiping the floor with them.
 Nine weeks later they were wiping egg off of their faces after giving the Browns their first win since 1995.